Course Catalog

 5 units

 This third-year language and culture course is designed for students who are comfortable speaking and writing German at the GERM 5 level or above.
 Using a variety of German media sources, students give oral presentations and write reports on contemporary issues.
 Taught in German.
-Prerequisite(s): GERM 5 or placement by examination.
+Prerequisite(s): GERM 5 or placement by assessment.
 Enrollment limited to 25.
 May be repeated for credit.
 (General Education Code(s): CC.)

 GERM 120